CHAOWEICHIU/ccw-custom-functions/README.md

 ## Custom Functions Library

-This is a place where you can find robust functions that have been tested by myself before I present to you.
+This is a place where you can find **robust functions** that **have been tested** by myself before I present to you.
 You can write your own test, and try those out to see if would work the way you expected.
 I would love to have your feedback on that.

-Moreover, feel free to email me if you want me to add more strange functions that you would like to put in your project.
-I am happy to help you to make the world a better place.
+Moreover, feel free to email me if I can help you to write robust functions to can make the world a better place!!

-> Email Me At chaoweichiu@gmail.com
+> Found Issue?  chaoweichiu@gmail.com

 > **TEST?**